Vanilla slices

 • Cottesloe

 When you step into North Street Store, remember just two words: cinnamon scrolls.
 They’re warm and flaky with a generous amount of icing, but just enough that you won’t feel sick eating one or two for brekkie.
-If you’re more of a savoury slinger then you can also fill up on French-style filled baguettes, stone-baked pizzas and all your classic savoury pastries.
+If you’re more of a savoury slinger, you can also fill up on French-style filled baguettes, stone-baked pizzas and all your classic savoury pastries.
 The bakery’s 1950s-inspired fit-out is charming, but keep in mind, it’s takeaway only.
-Luckily, you’re just a short stroll from Cottesloe beach, where you can enjoy your buttery goodness with a view.
+Luckily, you’re just a short stroll from Cottesloe Beach, where you can enjoy your buttery goodness with a view.

 Melissa Woodley